shubham1925/Kalman-Filter/index.md

 ### Open research problems

+Although Kalman filters are being widely used in various domains, the problem of selecting the optimal initial values still remains.
+The process noise covariance matrix has a significant impact on the value predicted by the Kalman Filter.
+However, the process developed for estimating the initial value of covariance matrix does not work as desired for non-linear or complex systems.
+Therefore, researchers have developed an adaptive Kalman Filter based on reinforcement learning, which addresses this problem.

 ### References

 S. Y. Chen, "Kalman Filter for Robot Vision: A Survey," in IEEE Transactions on Industrial Electronics, vol. 59, no. 11, pp. 4409-4420, Nov.
 2012, doi: 10.1109/TIE.2011.2162714.